kstojanovski/software-design-pattern/creational-patterns.md

 ## Factory

 Class with mehtod which returns new created object of some type.
-The retrun value can also be generalazed object, therefore as retrun value interface can be declared.<br>
+The retrun value can also be generalazed object, therefore as retrun value interface can be declared.<br><br>
 Also parameter for an if-condition can be passed for runtime object type decision.

 ## Singleton